criticalmaps/criticalmaps-ios/README.md

 ### Getting Started

-This repo contains both the client for running the entire [criticalmaps](https://itunes.apple.com/app/critical-maps/id918669647) application, as well as an extensive test suite.
+This repo contains both the client for running the entire [Critical Maps](https://itunes.apple.com/app/critical-maps/id918669647) application, as well as an extensive test suite.
 To get things running:

 1. Grab the code:
     ```sh